Trent Keegan

 Trent Keegan (12 August 1974 – 28 May 2008) was a photojournalist from New Zealand who was found dead in a ditch from apparent head injuries in Nairobi, Kenya.
-Before he died, Keegan was on a photo project on the Massai in the northern region of Tanzania.
+Before he died, Keegan was on a photo project on the Maasai in the northern region of Tanzania.

 Personal

 Keegan was born on 12 August 1974 in New Plymouth, North Island, New Zealand.
 Following his death in 2008 at the age of 33, he was survived by both of his parents, Mike and Trish, as well as his sister, Nikki.
 Following his untimely death, Trent was bought back to New Zealand by his sister where they held a funeral for him.

 Career

 After leaving New Zealand, he spent time in Ireland working as a freelance photographer for Irish newspapers and magazines.
 In that time period, Keegan was recognized with multiple awards from the Irish Professional Photographers Association.
 Keegan spent the last decade of his career traveling and furthering his career in places such as Darfur, New Orleans, and Kenya.
 Trent's goal in life was to help those less fortunate than he, by giving them a voice through his camera.